lilindian16/android_device_samsung_gta2swifi/README.md

 Copyright (C) 2018 - The LineageOS Project

-Device configuration for Xiaomi galaxy Tab A 8.0 2016??
+Device configuration for Samsung Tab A 8.0 WORK IN PROGRESS
-THS IS NOT ABLE TO BE USED YET.
-IT IS STILL A WIP
 ==================================================

 ## Device specifications